 Rhubarb Recipes and How to Garden Rhubarb

 It’s time to dig out my rhubarb recipes.
-I spent yesterday cleaning out around the plants and adding a new layer of compost to my rhubarb plants.
-They are looking great and I will start harvesting them in a week or two.
-I brought these plants with me from New Hampshire over 20 years ago and they are still going strong.
+Spring is here.
+The snow is almost all gone with just a bit of the icy white stuff lingering around the edge of the fields.
+I spent yesterday cleaning out around the perennial plants and adding a new layer of compost to my rhubarb plants.
+They are looking great again this year and I will start harvesting them in a couple of weeks.
+I brought these plants with me when we moved here from New Hampshire over 20 years ago and they are still going strong.
 I divide them every 3 or 4 years to increase the patch.
-I usually do this in the very early spring.
+Usually I do this in the very early spring while the plants are still dormant.
 I dig up the crown by putting a shovel in the ground about 6 inches in depth near the base of the plant and lift the entire crown out of the ground.
 I then divide the crown with my hands to fist sized pieces and replant them.
-I let the “new” plants mature for a couple of years before I harvest them.
+Then I let the “new” plants mature for a couple of years before I harvest them so the rhubarb can get a good firm hold.

-Along with the frozen rhubarb, I also make some jars of rhubarb jam.
+Along with the frozen rhubarb, I also make some jars of rhubarb jam, rhubarb bread and rhubarb muffins.
 Rhubarb is one of the first things that I can each year.
 I use the water bath method to can rhubarb jam.
 Here is one of my favorite rhubarb recipes.

 - 4 lbs. of rhubarb cut in 1" pieces